-In 2015, another FOCA was conducted to verify whether these forces were still relevant and to identify any new forces impacting health in Clark County.
+In 2015, a follow-up FOCA was conducted to verify whether these forces were still relevant and to determine if any new forces impacting health in Clark County should be acknowledged.

 The SNHD MAPP Committee developed the 2015 Forces of Change Assessment survey based on NACCHO guidelines, the 2012 FOCA, and input from the CHA Steering Committee.
-The online survey was designed to collect qualitative data on the forces that are influencing the health or quality of life of Clark County residents and impacting the local public health system.
+The online survey was designed to collect primary qualitative data on the forces that are influencing the health or quality of life of Clark County residents and impacting the local public health system.